komputing/KHash/README.md

 # KHash

-KHash is a [Kotlin multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html) library implementing some of the most common hashing functions used while working with cryptocurrencies of any sort.
+KHash is a Kotlin library implementing common hashing functions.

 A part from that, it also provides some useful [extensions functions](https://kotlinlang.org/docs/reference/extensions.html).